carlosmrtzodev/api-articles/README.md

 ## 🚨 Forking this repo

-You can fork this repo and please give me proper credit, enjoy :).
+You can fork this repo without no problem, enjoy :).

 ## 🛠 Installation & Set Up